dhootha/Stock-Market-Simulation-and-Analysis/README.md

-# innovation-contest15
+# Stock Market Simulation and Analysis

 QS Tool Kit based eventanalyzer and market simulator for backtesting.
-Sample reports in Reports folder.
+Sample reports in Reports folder using bolllinger bands with Standard deviation 1 and 2 wit 20 days look back period.

 # Requirements: